 Your records will have the speed clearly marked so it’s very easy to understand once you have it in your hands!

 3. What You Need To Get Started

 Now that we’ve covered all of the turntable jargon we’ll now explain what you need to get started.

 All In One Record Player

 If you’re looking at an all-in-one record player unit with built in speakers then you simply need the record player and some records to get started!
-We'd recommend the AIWA 120W which has built in speakers and a whole host of features including Bluetooth, FM Radio and USB.
+We'd recommend taking a look at the Crosley range.

 These all in one record players will have built in speakers and often have USB connectivity so you can digitise your record collection to a computer.

 They are great for casual listening but as you can imagine with small built-in speakers the sound quality isn’t going to be as good as a proper setup with separate bookshelf speakers.

 If you’re looking to add a turntable into a HiFi speaker setup then you’ll be looking at a separate turntable.
 It’s quite straightforward to get up and running but you’ll need a few extra components: